Hedge funds bet on subscription-based businesses, pharmacy and copper

 “It’s possibly the best business model I’ve seen in 20 years,” he told attendees.
 “HelloFresh differentiate themselves by owning the whole value chain.”

-Ram Parameswaran, founder at Octahedron Capital, pitched Peloton (PTON.O), another subscription fee-based business.
+Ram Parameswaran, founder at Octahedron Capital, pitched Peloton, another subscription fee-based business.

 “Our core insight is fitness is undergoing a once in a generation structural shift from offline to online,” he said.